Picking Out Lights and Decorations for an HOA Entrance

 A less costly but still impressive way to highlight your entrance sign is through the use of garlands.
 With a bit of creativity, a garland can add a delightful holiday-themed accent to your sign.

-There's something about a Christmas wreath that just seems to convey a sense of warm welcoming.
+There's something about a Christmas wreath that just seems to convey a sense of warm welcome.
 That's why wreaths are so often placed at entranceways to homes and businesses - quite frequently hung right on the door.

 Wreaths can be used to help your HOA entrance provide that same warm sense of welcoming to your visitors.
 A particularly effective way to use wreaths is to mount them in pairs, one on each side of the entrance sign.